Restructuring and insolvency in Bermuda: overview

 Once a liquidation has commenced (voluntary or involuntary), the court can appoint a provisional liquidator.
 This may be the Official Receiver (a government officer, presently the Registrar of Companies) or some other fit and proper person.
 After a winding-up order is made, the first creditors' meeting will usually vote on the appointment of a permanent liquidator (or joint liquidators).
-This is usually a chartered accountant in a local firm of accountants.
+This is typically a chartered accountant in a local firm of accountants.
 When the company has assets and creditors in foreign jurisdictions, it is usual for the local accountant to act jointly with a chartered accountant from an affiliated firm in the foreign jurisdiction.
-The liquidator can, among other things, enter into compromises with the company's creditors, sell the company's property, raise money using the company's assets as security and, in certain circumstances, continue the business of the company (see above, Circumstances).
+The liquidator can, among other things, enter into compromises with the company's creditors, sell the company's property, raise money using the company's assets as security and, in certain circumstances, continue the business of the company.

 If a solvent company has entered into a scheme of arrangement, however, its usual management will be in charge without the need for the appointment of a liquidator.

 In liquidation, the liquidator or provisional liquidator (if his powers have not been restricted under section 170(3) of the Companies Act (CA)) of a company can raise finance to the extent that this is necessary for the beneficial winding-up of the company (section 175(2)(e), CA).
 This is often advisable.
 Repayment of this finance depends on the negotiated terms, but would usually take priority over existing creditors.

 In a scheme of arrangement, the company may obtain additional financing from its existing creditors.